Travel to Bosnia and Herzegovina for first timers may seem intimidating, but within a few days it became one of our favorite destinations.

-Ten things we learned about travel to Bosnia and Herzegovina:
+Ten things we learned about travel to Bosnia and Herzegovina for first timers:

 Be ready for thorough border processing.
 You will be perused and your documents will be scanned a couple of times – coming out of wherever you came from and coming in.
 If you’re self-driving, be prepared for a much longer line at the checkpoints than if you’re on a bus.

 We just bought regular tickets to Mostar at the Dubrovnik station.
 Online ticketing?
 Sorry, not available.
 Mostar to Sarajevo?
 Same deal, pay in cash at the station in Mostar.
 Buses are frequent, amenities are hit and miss.
 Announcements we couldn’t understand were kindly translated by fellow travelers.
 Yep, they could probably tell by looking at us that we might need a little extra help.
 We felt rather solicitously cared for, as Americans of a “certain age.”